vhuynen/CubeCell-AB01-LoRaWAN-Helium-Rain-Gauge/README.md

 ## Function Decoder

-Below a function decoder for [Ubidots](https://stem.ubidots.com) integration.
+Below a function decoder for [Ubidots](https://stem.ubidots.com) integration usable from Helium Console.

 > The function converts the [rainfall counter](#rainfall-counter) in millimeter.
 The gauge measures 0.2794 mm or 0.011".